roma-apps/pleroma-site/README.md

 |  |--partials      // This is where includes live
 |  |--shortcodes    // This is where shortcodes live
 |  |--index.html    // The index page
-|--static           // Files in here end up in the public folder
-|  |--fonts           // Font files
 ```

 ## Setup